 Dr. Morrow is currently working in a full-time family practice at the Rutherford Medical Clinic in Edmonton, Alberta.
 He holds a special interest in cosmetic medicine and offers most cosmetic injectables at his clinic.
 Previously, he has worked as a rural emergency physician and hospitalist in Leduc.
 He is currently an Assistant Clinical Professor at the University of Alberta in the department of family medicine.
+Dr Morrow has received awards for his work in research and medical education.

 A Little Bit About Dr. Morrow…